nerdzeu/nerdz.eu/setup/README.md

 - PHP >= 5.4
 - PHP and PDO drivers for PostgreSQL.
 Under Arch linux, type `pacman -S php-pgsql`.
 Remember to uncomment the right PDO connector in `php.ini`.
 You will also need php-gd.
 On Windows, it should be built-in.
 If you installed PHP using cygwin, you should install php-gd, php-json, php-pdo_pgsql, php-session, php-zlib.
 - PostgreSQL 9.2 or newer
 - A webserver.
 We recommend [lighttpd](http://www.lighttpd.net/) but [nginx](http://nginx.org/) works good too (however note that nginx is harder to set up on Windows).
+If you only want to try nerdz for some quick edit, you can skip this step and use the PHP's built-in web server, running `/www/start.sh`
 - php-apcu extension.
 It is not included by default in PHP, so you have to install it manually.
 On Arch Linux you need to install it (`pacman -S php-apcu`) and uncomment the `/etc/php/conf.d/acpu.ini` file, otherwise you may need to compile it with PECL.
 This command will work for most of the distributions: `pecl install apcu`.
 If you are using the standard Windows build of PHP, you can find a binary of APCu [here](http://pecl.php.net/package/APCu).
 For cygwin, a precompiled build is available [here](http://r.usr.sh/mirror/apcu-cygwin/).
 Instructions are provided inside.
 - [Composer](https://getcomposer.org/)
 - Optional: Predis for session sharing (follow the instructions [here](http://pear.nrk.io/)).
 Details on how to setup Redis/Predis are not included here.